 Gout Treatment Options to Consider

-Medication for Gout Treatment
+1. Medication for Gout Treatment

 There are different types of medicine for gout.
 They can be classified into three categories.

-1. Medicines That Lower Uric Acid
+Medicine That Lowers Uric Acid Levels

 This is the primary treatment for gout as it helps lower uric acid levels.
 Before you get prescribed this medicine, your doctor will check if you do indeed have hyperuricemia.
 The goal of taking the drug is to decrease uric acid levels down to 6mh/dL.

 After that, you have the option to stop taking the drug.
 However, most doctors will recommend that you take it daily.
-It acts as preventative medicine by keeping uric acid levels normal helping you to avoid gout attacks.
+It acts as preventative medicine by keeping uric acid levels normal, helping you to avoid gout attacks.
 But, it should not be taken if you are having a gout attack as it will only worsen the inflammation.